 - Mystical White Hair: Ojou the shinigami.
 The hair color is noticed in story but mostly shrugged off with the assumption she's a foreigner.

-- Nice Hat: Ojou refuses to remove it
+- Never Bareheaded: Ojou refuses to remove her hat.

 - No Export for You: Averted with Mangagamer's official localization of the A.S+ Updated Re-release in 2009; though it does apply for Niritsu.

 - Sibling Triangle: A rather unpleasant variant that ends with Itsuki pushing Sayo down the stairs and thinking she's killed her, followed by her father beating her head in with a shovel.